-- 21.1 Proceedings at a meeting of a council or a council committee are not invalidated because of: - (a) a vacancy in a civic office, or - (b) a failure to give notice of the meeting to any councillor or committee member, or - (c) any defect in the election or appointment of a councillor or committee member, or - (d) a failure of a councillor or a committee member to declare a conflict of interest, or to refrain from the consideration or discussion of, or vote on, the relevant matter, at a council or committee meeting in accordance with the council's code of conduct, or - (e) a failure to comply with this code.
+- i.
+Councillors are to receive a weekly list of development applications once their level of exhibition has been determined and advised of the exhibition period. - j.
+Councillors are to advise the General Manager or nominated delegate if they will attend the Planning Review Committee so that it can be established whether a quorum will be present. - k.
+Unless a quorum has been established by 30 minutes after the scheduled start of the meeting, the meeting will be cancelled. - I. Where the cancellation of a meeting due to a lack of a quorum would result in delay to the determination of an application, Councillors will be notified one week in advance that delegation will be assumed for that application.
+IRREGULARITIES Proceedings at a meeting of a council or a council committee are not invalidated because of: - (a) a vacancy in a civic office, or - (b) a failure to give notice of the meeting to any councillor or committee member, or - (c) any defect in the election or appointment of a councillor or committee member, or - (d) a failure of a councillor or a committee member to declare a conflict of interest, or to refrain from the consideration or discussion of, or vote on, the relevant matter, at a council or committee meeting in accordance with the council's code of conduct, or - (e) a failure to comply with this code.

-Note: Clause 21.1 reflects section 374 of the Act.
+Note: Clause 22.1 reflects section 374 of the Act.

-22. DEFINITIONS
+23. DEFINITIONS